Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

 - Machine Learning (ML) API updates
   - ML.Service API Updates
     - Home Edge-AI and Among-Device AI support: applications may register and deploy AI service modules, which can be accessed by other applications in the device or connected devices.
 Such Edge-AI or Among-Device AI capability is provided by the API set to launch/start/stop/destroy the AI pipeline descriptions, which have been newly added.
-Developers may provide the specific inference operations as ML service and other applications may use this service via the network.
-Note that this capability is compatible with SmartThings and Matter via AITT module and devices without NNStreamer (e.g., TizenRT) can be potentially connected by adopting nnstreamer-edge library.
+Developers may provide the specific inference operations as ML service, and other applications may use this service via the network.
+Note that this capability is compatible with SmartThings and Matter via AITT module, and devices without NNStreamer (e.g., TizenRT) can be potentially connected by adopting nnstreamer-edge library.
     - API set to create/request the query service to the ML service instance has been newly added.
-Applications may create the query for inference offloading and request it to the ML service instance with its data.
+Applications may create the query for inference offloading, and request it to the ML service instance with its data.
   - ML.Inference API Updates
     - API set to set/destroy the ML options has been newly added.
 Developers may use this API to set the various option of the deep neural network framework.
     - Version 2.8.1 of TensorFlow Lite has been supported as default.